 |From 1962's FF#7, by Kirby, Lee & Ayers|

 It's worth noting that none of these early Fantastic Four stories featured the team as adventurers and explorers in any traditional sense.
 The claim that the FF's allure relies upon their charging off into the great unknown is often made, and yet, the evidence of this early and crucial period fails to support it.
 Though the FF most certainly did travel to the centre of the Earth, to far distant Planet X, and even back into the 18th century, they did so in response to immediately pressing perils.
 What mattered in those original tales was less the incredible dangers and unfamiliar situations, and more the fact that the Fantastic Four were constantly being forced to defend the Earth against unknown and unforeseeable dangers.
 Reflecting the paranoia and pessimism of the age, it placed the team as the Earth's last line of defence against a hostile Multiverse.
 Rather than the planet's foremost trailblazers, they served as a quartet of quarrelling Horatios lined up on a particularly indefensible bridge.
-Rather than heading off-planet, off-planet terrors were heading Earthwards towards them.
+Rather than heading off-planet in search of the great unknown, off-planet terrors were heading threateningly Earthwards towards them.

 Not until 1963 did we see the FF reaching out to new environments of their own free will, as in the visit to the Blue Area of the Moon in The Red Ghost And His Indescribable Super-Apes.
 The title's loss of unease and threat had by that time begun to seriously undermine the team's virtues.
 As the FF's differences became more and more diluted, the initially dark tone of their opening epics was replaced by a comforting optimism.
 Now outward looking and fundamentally united, the book's cast would rely almost entirely on Kirby's unparalleled capacity for innovation and wonder for their charm.